 You effectively need to demonstrate that the home you own no longer meets your housing needs and is inadequate based on your family size, job or other factors.
 You must also show that you have the financial ability to afford to own two homes including the monthly loan payments and other associated costs.

-1) The home you currently own cannot have a USDA loan.
+The home you currently own cannot have a USDA loan.
 It is not possible to have two USDA Home Loans outstanding at the same time so the property you currently own must be financed with a conventional loan or other mortgage program.
 If you currently have a USDA Home Loan you are not eligible for a second.

 b) Homes that are overcrowded due to the household growth.
 If your family has expanded recently due to new additions, your current home may not be large enough reasonably house everyone.
 The USDA Program applies a formula based on the number of rooms in the property and the size of an applicant's family to determine if a home is overcrowded and no longer livable.

 c) Homes that cannot accommodate household members with disabilities.
 If a home is not accessible to a family member with a disability then it is considered inadequate.
-For example, if a home requires a wheelchair ramp but it is not feasible to install one, then it likely meets this requirement.
+For example, if a home requires a wheelchair ramp but it is not feasible to install one, then the property likely meets this requirement.

-Please note that the lender is required to document that you meet the specified criteria and include this information in your loan application so the process requires additional work on the part of both the lender and the borrower.
-For example, if you are moving for a job you are required to provide the offer letter from the employer as verification.
+Please note that the lender is required to document that you meet the specified criteria and include this information in your loan application so the process requires additional work on the part of both you and the the lender.
+For example, if you are moving for a job you are required to provide the offer letter from your employer as verification.